ARM-software/psa-api/doc/fwu/api/api.rst

 Component flags
 ^^^^^^^^^^^^^^^

+These flags can be present in the ``flags`` member of a `psa_fwu_component_info_t` object returned by a call to `psa_fwu_query()`.

 .. macro:: PSA_FWU_FLAG_VOLATILE_STAGING
    :definition: 0x00000001u

    .. summary::
-      Flag to indicate whether the image data in the component staging area is discarded at system reset.
+      Flag to indicate whether a prepared image in the component staging area is discarded at system reset.

    If set, then image data written to the staging area is discarded after a system reset.
-If the system restarts while the component in is WRITING or CANDIDATE state, the component will be in the READY state after the restart.
+If the system restarts while the component in is WRITING, CANDIDATE, FAILED, or UPDATED state, the component will be in the READY state after the restart.

-   If not set, then image data written to the staging area is guaranteed to exist after a system reset.
+   If not set, then a prepared image --- in CANDIDATE state --- written to the staging area is retained after a system reset.
+It is :scterm:`implementation defined` whether a partially prepared image in WRITING state, or a discarded image in FAILED or UPDATED state is retained after a system reset.

 .. macro:: PSA_FWU_FLAG_ENCRYPTION
    :definition: 0x00000002u